AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/allocate-products.md

 ## Overallocation

-As a global administrator, you can allow overallocation of resources.
+As a [global administrator](https://helpx.adobe.com/enterprise/global-admin-console/manage-administrators.html#admins) you can allow overallocation of resources.

 An allocation policy associated with the product and organization indicates whether overallocation is allowed.